Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-ingestion/TROUBLESHOOTING.md

 If you experience delays when uploading logs, it could be due to reaching service limits, which may trigger the rate limiter to throttle your client.
 To determine if your client has reached service limits, you can enable logging and check if the service is returning errors with an HTTP status code 429.
 For more information on service limits, see the [Azure Monitor service limits documentation](https://learn.microsoft.com/azure/azure-monitor/service-limits#logs-ingestion-api).

-To enable client logging and to troubleshoot this issue further, see the instructions provided in the section titled ["Enable Client Logging."](#enable-client-logging).
+To enable client logging and to troubleshoot this issue further, see the instructions provided in the section titled [Enable client logging](#enable-client-logging).

 If there are no throttling errors, then consider increasing the concurrency to upload multiple log requests in parallel.
-To set the concurrency, use `UploadLogsOptions` type to `setMaxConcurrency`.
+To set the concurrency, use the `UploadLogsOptions` type's `setMaxConcurrency` method.

 ```java readme-sample-uploadLogsWithMaxConcurrency
 DefaultAzureCredential tokenCredential = new DefaultAzureCredentialBuilder().build();